Retirement declaration form - a guide

 • If you want your payment made to an overseas bank account you need to download an overseas mandate form

-Date of Birth Declaration - Complete the box and ensure a photocopy of your birth certificate or a photocopy of a passport is enclosed.
+Date of Birth Declaration - Complete the box and ensure a copy of your birth certificate, valid photo driving licence or valid passport is enclosed.

 Partnership Status Declaration - Tick the box which is relevant to your partnership status.